-It’s always hard to leave your pet in, or with the care of someone else.
-Knowing that you’ve found a great pet sitter, though, can make leaving a little easier—for both you and your pet.
+It’s always hard to leave your dog, cat or exotic bird in a kennel, or in the care of someone else.
+Knowing that you’ve found a great pet sitter, though, can make leaving a little easier for both you and your companion.

 Why Choose a Pet Sitter?

-There are a few different care options for your pet when you need to leave them on their own.
-You can take them to a boarding kennel, let them stay with a friend or family member, or hire a pet sitter to come into your home and care for your pet.
-It may make you a little uncomfortable to have a stranger caring for your pet, but there are numerous benefits to leaving your pet in the care of a pet sitter.
+Dogs, especially, need oodles of attention and stimulation from humans every day.
+There are a few different care options for your dog when you need to leave them on their own while you travel for work or take a vacation.
+You can take them to a boarding kennel, let them stay with a friend or family member, or hire a pet sitter to come into your home and care for them.
+It may make you a little uncomfortable at first to have a stranger caring for your pooch, but there are numerous benefits to leaving your dog in the care of a reliable and trusted pet sitter.

-Once you’ve made the decision that hiring a pet sitter is the best option for your pet, the next challenge is to find a pet sitter that you can trust – not only with your pet’s well-being but also in your home while you’re away.
-While this process may start with something as simple as a Google search, it’s important to thoroughly inspect any potential candidates and ensure that they are the best fit for your pet.
+Once you’ve made the decision that hiring a pet sitter is the best option for times when you are traveling, the next challenge is to find one that you can trust – not only with your pet’s well-being but also in your home while you’re away.
+Or, if you are taking your dog to the sitter's home, you will want to determine that the environment is one that you would want your best buddy to be in.

 - Do you have any special training that will aid in your care for my pet?

-- What kind of experience do you have in caring for pets?
+- What kind of experience do you have in caring for dogs?

-- What makes you more qualified to care for my pet than other pet sitters?
+- What makes you more qualified to care for my dog than other pet sitters?

 - Are you a member of any professional groups for pet sitters?